The Migratory Bird Flyways of the Americas initiative will begin implementation in January 2025.

 (IUCN, 2016)

-Against this backdrop, at COP15 in Montreal, the National Audubon Society, BirdLife International, and the Development Bank of Latin America and the Caribbean (CAF) laid the foundations for a strategic, transformative, and visionary alliance that will mobilize through a comprehensive financial mechanism, investment in favor of nature and the communities that depend on it.
+Against this backdrop, at COP15 in Montreal, National Audubon Society, BirdLife International and the Development Bank of Latin America and the Caribbean (CAF) laid the foundations for a strategic, transformative and visionary alliance that will mobilize, through a comprehensive financial mechanism, investment in favor of nature and the communities that depend on it.

-AFI is a symbiosis for prosperity that combines cutting-edge applied science and agile financial mechanisms to sustainably manage more than 30 seascapes and landscapes through 2050, mobilizing between $3 trillion and $5 trillion.
+AFI is a symbiosis for prosperity that combines cutting-edge applied science and agile financial mechanisms to sustainably manage more than 30 seascapes and landscapes through 2050; mobilizing between $3 and $5 billion.

 Appointments:

-Elizabeth Gray, Audubon’s chief executive officer, highlighted the importance of the initiative.
+Elizabeth Gray, Audubon’s CEO, stressed the importance of the initiative.
 “We are working together to protect 30 landscapes and seascapes in this vast region.
 This is essential to promote nature-based solutions and sustainable development.
-The Americas is one of the most biodiverse regions in the world, and we have much to do to address both the biodiversity and climate crises.
+The Americas is one of the most biodiverse regions in the world, and we have much to do to address both the biodiversity and climate crises. “.

-Martin Harper, CEO of BirdLife International, thanked and recognized the teams from the three organizations for their hard work in getting to this point.
-“We are building something extraordinary to unite conservation efforts across the Americas.
-This initiative is already inspiring similar projects in other major flyways worldwide.
+Martin Harper, CEO of BirdLife International, thanked and acknowledged the teams from the three organizations for their hard work in getting to this point.
+“We are building something very special, something that will unite conservation efforts across the Americas.
+This initiative is already inspiring similar projects in other major flyways around the world. “.

-Sergio Díaz Granados, CAF’s executive president, recalled the bank’s efforts to become the region’s green bank, including increasing its capital to address the climate emergency.
-“Biodiversity loss is one of our most urgent problems.
-Mitigating and adapting is not a choice but a responsibility we must fulfill.
-We have collaborated with institutions such as Audubon and BirdLife to close conservation gaps in Latin America and the Caribbean.
+Sergio Diaz Granados, CAF’s executive president, recalled the bank’s efforts to become the region’s green bank, including increasing its capital to address the climate emergency.
+“Biodiversity loss is one of our most pressing problems.
+Mitigating and adapting is not a choice; it is a responsibility we must fulfill.
+We have been collaborating with institutions such as Audubon and BirdLife to close conservation gaps in Latin America and the Caribbean. “.

 Contacts